Vanshika-Govindani/Vanshika-Govindani/README.md

 - 👋 Hi, I’m @Vanshika-Govindani
 - 👀 I’m interested in exploring technologies
-- 🌱 I’m currently learning C++ and android development with kotlin
+- 🌱 I’m currently have a knowledge of C++ and flutter

 <!---